kenplusplus/tdx-tools/doc/run_tests.md

   - The guest image has docker/podman installed.
   - The guest image contains docker image redis:latest.

 - User can specify guest image OS with `-g`.
-Currently it supports `rhel`, `centosstream` and `ubuntu`.
+Currently it supports `rhel`, and `ubuntu`.
 RHEL guest image is used by default if `-g` is not specified:

     ```
-    sudo ./run.sh -g centosstream -s all
+    sudo ./run.sh -g ubuntu -s all
     ```